-So you’ve decided to buy a new iPad.
-Not only that, you’re ready to drop some serious coin for Apple’s newest model.
-But which one is the new one, exactly?
+If you’ve recently decided to get yourself a new iPad, you may be left a bit overwhelmed by all of the models that are available.
+You’d be forgiven for not even being sure which model is the newest.
 To the untrained eye, they can sometimes look nearly identical.
 Recently, however, there have been some major changes.
-We break down all the newest devices in Apple’s iPad lineup, and what makes them stand apart from one another.
+We break down all the newest devices in Apple’s iPad lineup, explain what generation is the latest iPad, and expand on what makes each one stand apart from the others.
 To see which one’s for you, see our iPad buying guide.

 Latest generation for each iPad category

 Before we dive in, here’s a quick summary of what generation the latest iPads are in each category.